 - Northeastern University, BS

-Hink AB, Bonne S, Levy M, Kuhls DA, Allee L, Burke PA, Sakran J, Bulger EM, Stewart RM.
-Firearm Injury Research and Epidemiology: A Review of the Data, their Limitations and How Trauma Centers can Improve Firearm Injury Research.
+Hink AB, Bonne S, Levy M, Kuhls DA, Allee L, Burke PA, Sakran JV, Bulger EM, Stewart RM.
+Firearm injury research and epidemiology: A review of the data, their limitations, and how trauma centers can improve firearm injury research.
 J Trauma Acute Care Surg.
-2019 Apr 25.
+2019 Sep; 87(3):678-689.
 PMID: 31033891.